trenaud/octoprint-eeepc/README.md

 deactivate
 ```

-Verify that OctoPrint is correctly installed and can run :
+Verify that OctoPrint is correctly installed and can run:
 ```
 ./octoprint-venv/bin/octoprint serve
 ```

-Should display a lot of output.
-Wait until output stop to display new lines, and open a Firefox to the localhost URL `http://localhost:5000`.
-The OctoPrint configuration screen should display.
+Running the above command should result in a lot of output.
+Wait until the output stops displaying new lines, and open a web browser to visit http://localhost:5000 (if performing these steps over SSH, substitute `localhost` with the EeePCs IP).
+The OctoPrint configuration screen should be displayed.

 *TODO : add a screenshot*

-If everything is good, stop the OctoPrint server using `CTRL-C` and disconnect from octoprint user :
+If everything is as expected, stop the OctoPrint server using `Ctrl-C` and return to your user from the octoprint user:
 ```
 exit
 cd ~
 ```

-### Run OctoPrint as a daemon
+### Run OctoPrint as a Daemon
 In this section we will install and configure a service to run OctoPrint as a system daemon.
-Doing this, it will always be running, even after a system restart.
+This ensures it will always be running, even after a system restart.

 Service scripts are available at [OctoPrint github page](https://github.com/foosel/OctoPrint).

+#### Option A: Init Scripts
 ```
 wget https://github.com/foosel/OctoPrint/raw/master/scripts/octoprint.init
 sudo mv octoprint.init /etc/init.d/octoprint